ufnkam/crapapp/README.md

 It exists because some enterprise environments, especially in banking, are very good at inventing security rituals and very bad at understanding what is actually secure.
-Sometimes Artifactory is missing, nobody owns Linux package distribution, Windows packaging tools are blocked or impractical, and the only thing left is a small tool that does the boring thing directly.
+Sometimes Artifactory is missing, nobody owns Linux package distribution, Windows packaging tools are blocked or are piece of sh*t.

-The goal is simple: read a manifest, build Rust binaries for configured targets, and produce something a user can install without negotiating with five teams and a spreadsheet.
+The goal is simple: read a manifest, build Rust binaries for configured targets, and produce something a user can install without negotiating with five teams and producing 2534 Jira tickets.

 ## Status